 That glaring heat, while only a figurative manifestation, sometimes breeds real and stark consequences.
 For, indeed, financial advisers, stockbrokers, brokerage firms, CPAs and additional industry pros do in fact serve their clients subject to regulatory scrutiny that is both ongoing and intense.

-The close and constant watch over their activities comes courtesy of the Financial Industry Regulatory Authority, an agency we have occasionally referenced on our website at the Century Law Group.
+The close and constant watch over their activities comes courtesy of the Financial Industry Regulatory Authority, an agency we have occasionally referenced on our website at the Century Law Group, LLP.
 Our established California license-defense firm diligently represents diverse clients in formal FINRA disciplinary hearings and other investigations.

 The authority’s regulatory whip carries a potentially sharp sting in any given matter, especially in actions where something like fund/portfolio mismanagement, fraud, misrepresentation or a fiduciary breach is alleged.
 Outcomes can yield professional license suspension, revocation, criminal sanctions and punitive fines.